 Your hull and deck are constructed by the "hand lay-up method" using the highest quality fiberglass mat and woven roving.
-This method of construction ensures a proper fiberglass-to-resin ratio and a uniform thickness which together result in a much stronger boat than those constructed of "chopped glass".
-This is an expensive process, but ensures that your Grady-White is the strongest most durable fiberglass boat possible.
+This method of construction ensures a proper fiberglass-to-resin ratio and uniform thickness resulting in a much stronger boat than those constructed of "chopped glass".
+This process ensures your Grady-White is the strongest, most durable fiberglass boat possible.

 Keep the bilge area clean and dry.
 Leaks found early and corrected will less likely cause damage.
-Do not allow grease, grime and dirt to build up.
+Do not allow grease, grime, and dirt to build up.